Abhigit0607/Myonlinemeal/README.md

 *🍕Food Ordering & Catering Website

-An elegant and responsive food ordering, catering, and party booking website built with HTML + CSS.
+An elegant and responsive food ordering, catering, and party booking website built with HTML + CSS and basic Javascript.
 This project is designed to provide a clean UI, responsive design, and interactive hover effects for a smooth user experience.

 *🚀 Features